2011 Christchurch earthquake: Memorial services and commemorative events

 A national memorial service was held on 18 March at North Hagley Park, coinciding with a one-off provincial holiday for Canterbury, which required the passing of the Canterbury Earthquake Commemoration Day Act 2011 to legislate.
-Prince William, made a two-day trip to the country to tour the areas affected by the earthquake, attended on the Queen's behalf and made an address during the service.
+Prince William made a two-day trip to the country to tour the areas affected by the earthquake and attended on the Queen's behalf and made an address during the service.
 New Zealand's governor-general, Sir Anand Satyanand, attended, along with John Key, Bob Parker, and a number of local and international dignitaries.
 Australia's official delegation included Governor-General Quentin Bryce, Prime Minister Julia Gillard, and Opposition Leader Tony Abbott.

+A two-minute silence was nationally held exactly a week after the earthquake on 1 March at 12:51 pm.
+Church bells were struck throughout the country to signify the beginning and the end of the silence.

 A second memorial service was held at the Canterbury Earthquake National Memorial on 22 February 2021 to mark ten years since the earthquake and was attended by Christchurch Mayor Lianne Dalziel, Governor-General Dame Patsy Reddy and Prime Minister Jacinda Ardern.
-A minute's silence was held at 12:51 pm, the exact time the earthquake struck, and the names of all the victims were read aloud by Christchurch residents and first responders, before a wreath laying ceremony at the memorial.
+A minute's silence was held at 12:51 pm, and the names of all the victims were read aloud by Christchurch residents and first responders, before a wreath laying ceremony at the memorial.

-The River of Flowers ceremony, in which members of the public drop flowers into the Avon River in memory of those who died during the earthquake, was inaugurated on the first anniversary of the event (22 February 2012) and remains an annual commemorative ritual.
+The River of Flowers ceremony, in which members of the public drop flowers into the Avon River / Ōtākaro in memory of those who died during the earthquake, was inaugurated on the first anniversary of the event (22 February 2012) and remains an annual commemorative ritual.

 Commission of Inquiry

 In March 2011 the government established The Canterbury Earthquakes Royal Commission to report on the causes of building failure as a result of the earthquakes as well as the adequacy of building codes and other standards for buildings in New Zealand Central Business Districts.
 The Commission examined issues with specific reference to the Canterbury Television (CTV), Pyne Gould Corporation (PGC), Forsyth Barr and Hotel Grand Chancellor buildings.
 It excluded the investigation of any questions of liability, the earthquake search and rescue effort, and the rebuilding of the city.

-The commission was chaired by High Court judge Justice Mark Cooper with support from two other commissioners, engineers Sir Ron Carter and Professor Richard Fenwick.
+The commission was chaired by High Court judge Justice Mark Cooper with support from two other commissioners: engineers Sir Ron Carter and Professor Richard Fenwick.
 They took into account a technical investigation undertaken by the Department of Building and Housing.

 The inquiry began in April 2011 and was completed in November 2012.
 The Royal Commission made a total of 189 recommendations and found that the Canterbury Television building should not have been granted a building permit by the Christchurch City Council.